okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/index.md

 ### Work with the use cases

 After you have successfully run the sample app, you can build your own integration by using the sample app as your guide.
-See [Build a use case with the embedded SDK](/docs/guides/oie-embedded-common-org-setup/) to explore the use cases that are available with the SDK.
+Explore use cases that are available with the SDK, starting with the [Basic sign-in flow using the password factor](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/) use case.